bkesterJP/content-ops-starter-jp2/content/pages/index.md

           textAlign: left
     subtitle: ''
     text: >
+      THE FUTURE IS REAL TIME, INTELLIGENT AND AUTOMATIC

       We help technical founders define and execute a market innovation path via discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
 In short, we love engineers and the